ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 </configuration>
 ````

 > In order to use the EDMX file with the Visual Studio designer, use Visual Studio 17.6 or later.
+Your project must be a "classic" .NET Framework project.
 Make sure to restore packages and build before opening the designer.
 You may need to restart Visual Studio after building for the first time.
 For designer issues, report [here](https://developercommunity.visualstudio.com/).
 An interesting hack for some designer issues [is described here](https://github.com/dotnet/SqlClient/issues/2020#issuecomment-1528907830).

 ## Code changes